Traditional Greek Moussaka Recipe (Authentic Eggplant & Potato Casserole)

 3. Start assembling as soon as the meat sauce finishes.

-4. Make the béchamel and finish assembling.
+4. Make the béchamel.

 • Traditionally, the eggplants and potatoes are fried for a few minutes until golden.
 The shallow frying adds extra flavor to the dish.
-However, you can bake the slices with similar results with a lighter taste.
-For a lighter moussaka, brush the sliced eggplants and potatoes with olive oil, season with sea salt and pepper, and bake them in parchment paper lined sheet pans for 20 minutes at 180°C/350°F until they are partially cooked.
+However, you can bake the slices with similar results, with a lighter taste.
+For a lighter moussaka, brush the sliced eggplants and potatoes with olive oil, season with sea salt and pepper, and bake them in parchment paper-lined sheet pans for 20 minutes at 180°C/350°F until they are partially cooked.

 • I use Yukon gold potatoes because they don’t need peeling.
 Their skin is thin and perfectly edible; it gets a bit crisp from the frying.
 Remember to scrub potatoes clean before slicing.
 I suggest peeling the skin first if you use another kind of potato.